Part 5. Protein structure annotation settings

 predict putative interaction interfaces, which are then

-compared to interfaces observed in each model.
+compared to the interfaces observed in each model.
 The

 fraction of residues within the interface in a given model